OCamlPro/memthol/readme.md

 # Features

-- [x] real-time/offline: inspect your program as it's running or *a posteriori*
 - [x] multi-client: open several tabs in your browser for the same profiling session to visualize the data separately
 - [x] self-contained: the BUI packs all its static assets, once you have the binary you do not need